Spring is here, and so are Seasonal Allergies, check out featured products

 A great blend of Chamomile flower, Red Raspberry Leaf and Peppermint Leaf.
 A great afternoon tea or enjoy anytime.

 Chamomile is calming and Red Raspberry is good for providing potassium to the heart to aid in providing omega 3 fatty acids to prevent a stroke.
 And had been proven to lower blood pressure and has a high level of manganese which is great to prevent a stroke and heart disease.
-Also has a mineral called Manganese, which is

-Peppermint leaf is great for digestion
+Peppermint leaf is great for digestion.

 This herbal formula is incorporated with The Lemon flavor of Lemon Verbena and notes of Raspberry leaf and Red Clover.
-The properties of Echinacea Dandelion and Hibiscus flower are immune supporting.
+The properties of Echinacea, Dandelion and Hibiscus flower are immune supporting.
 A great tea to start your day.

 Lemon Balm is in the mint family.
 And has many different health benefits.
 But this blend of herbs has a hint of Gurana extract that gives you a little boost of energy.